TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 16/Acts 16.12.md

 ---

-and from thence to Philippi, which is a city of Macedonia, the first of the district, a [Roman] colony: and we were in this city tarrying certain days.
+and from there to Philippi, which is a city of Macedonia, the foremost of the district, a Roman colony.
+We were staying some days in this city.